Kondor Path Tours

 The Chicha de Jora is a drink originating in Peru and spread in most territories except the jungle.
 According to the region, it presents different varieties, but its preparation is composed mainly of “corn.”
 It does elaborate that the Inca Empire’s time was a sacred drink used in ceremonial acts like the Inti Raymi.

-According to the tradition, its origin goes back to the Incas, where it received the name of Aqha during the mandate of Túpac Yupanqui rains.
+According to tradition, its origins go back to the Incas, when it received the name Aqha during the mandate of Túpac Yupanqui rains.

 MADE IN PERU bread AND BIZCOCHUELS